Western Australia Wildflowers Guide: When + Where to See Them

 Exmouth is home to the stunning Cape Range National Park, where you will see a plethora of native flora and wildlife.

 Some of the wildflowers in the area include the vivid red Sturt’s desert pea, acacia wattle and my personal favourite, the fluffy purple mulla mulla.
-Other wildflowers endemic to the area includes the Cape Range grevillea, the Yardie Creek morning glory and Cape Range kurrajong.
+Other wildflowers endemic to the area include the Cape Range grevillea, the Yardie Creek morning glory and Cape Range kurrajong.

 mulla mulla wildflowers in karijini national park